 Believe it or not, I don’t own any Ina cookbooks aside from her latest (ahem, autographed copy).
 This recipe was the first to catch my eye, and I couldn’t wait to have a moment to try it.
 I have been so busy this season, and I realize that I need to start getting my New Year’s Eve appetizers picked out since we are hosting again.
 (Click here for more info on how I spend my New Year’s Eve).
 I thought I would preview these before serving them to guests.

-To be honest, they had mixed reviews.
-I think they are fabulous, but Ed didn’t really care for them.
+I thought they were fabulous, though Ed didn’t really care for them…but he’s always like like blah blah blah cholesterol.
 I know I will served them again at some point in the future, but probably for a more casual affair than New Year’s Eve.
 The sweet/spicy/crunchy/salty combo is a winner in my book.

 Ina’s Caramelized Bacon adapted from Barefoot Contessa Foolproof